lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These fields are unidirectional.

-These fields values cannot be stored in a rule entry.
+These fields values cannot be stored in a Rule entry.
 They MUST always be sent with the Compression Residues.